Paris Pont des Arts Photos June 2015

 Bridge of Love pink and white siding

-With mixed feelings and many different points of view emerging regarding the transition of the Pont des Arts from a historical bridge, through to the Bridge of Love with its padlocks, and more recently the street art panels produced through a partnership with gallerist Mehdi Ben Cheikh, this photo shows the June 2015 changes to the pink and white side panels on the western facade of this bridge.
+With mixed feelings and many different points of view emerging regarding the transition of the Paris Pont des Arts from a historical bridge, through to the Bridge of Love with its love locks, and more recently the street art panels produced through a partnership with gallerist Mehdi Ben Cheikh, this photo shows the June 2015 changes to the pink and white side panels on the western facade of this bridge.

 Pont des Arts after reopening in June 2015